Net Worth

 Financial & Legal Issues

-In 2017, Suárez’s former agent accused him of owing $5.8 million in unpaid commissions, resulting in a legal dispute resolved in Spanish courts later that year.
+In 2017, Suárez’s former agent accused him of owing $5.8 million in unpaid commissions, which led to a legal dispute resolved in Spanish courts later that year.
 While at FC Barcelona, Spanish authorities also investigated Suárez for alleged tax evasion, although no charges were filed.

-Although these legal and financial challenges marked significant points in Suárez’s career, they did not ultimately impact his professional achievements and ability to generate income.
+Although these legal and financial challenges marked significant milestones in Suárez’s career, they did not ultimately affect his professional achievements or his ability to generate income.

 Philanthropy